Spareparts has no spare change: Saskatoon-based company goes bankrupt and cuts off gift cards

 A chain of closures

-Danny Mysak, chief executive officer of the Saskatchewan and Alberta stores, filed for bankruptcy with the Court of Queen`s Bench of Alberta on Oct.
-5.
+Danny Mysak, chief executive officer of the Saskatchewan and Alberta stores, told CBC he filed for creditor protection with the Court of Queen`s Bench of Alberta on Oct.
+5. He said the plan was to restructure the business but it unfortunately went into receivership.

+Mysak said he had no idea the new policies would void the gift cards' value.
+As of Tuesday, the 25-year owner said he had no control over policies.

+"This is upsetting to me," said Mysak.
+"I've been in business a long time and the only way you stay in business for a long time is if you care about your customers."

 The Regina location was the first in Western Canada to shut down on Wednesday.
-But several stores in Ontario have done the same, including operations in Waterloo and Toronto.
+But seven stores in Ontario have done the same, including operations in Waterloo and Toronto.

 - Saskatchewan sees rise in bankruptcy rate